dotswg/dots-requirements/draft-ietf-dots-requirements.md

   mitigation, including the active-but-terminating period, as described above in SIG-005.

-: DOTS clients MUST include a mitigation lifetime in all mitigation requests.
+: DOTS clients SHOULD include a mitigation lifetime in all mitigation requests.
   If a DOTS client does not include a mitigation lifetime in requests for help sent to the DOTS server, the DOTS server will use a reasonable default as defined by the protocol.